GDQuest/website/content/tutorial/godot/2D/settings-demo/index.md

 # Emitted when the user presses the "apply" button.
 signal apply_button_pressed(settings)

-# We are going to store the selected settings in a dictionary
+# We store the selected settings in a dictionary
 var _settings := {resolution = Vector2(640, 480), fullscreen = false, vsync = false}